Rita Marley: Later years

+In 1981, Rita Marley purchased Ken Khouri's Federal Records recording studio, the island's first pressing plant, and the company subsequently moved from 56 Hope Road to 220 Marcus Garvey Drive, where it continues to operate.

+Tuff Gong studio is one of the largest Caribbean studios and features the second-largest live recording space on the island with artists, musicians, producers and tourists traveling from around the world to visit the facility.

-In 1986, Rita decided to convert Bob Marley's home into the Bob Marley Museum.
-She is the Founder and Chairperson of the Robert Marley Foundation, Bob Marley Trust, and the Bob Marley Group of Companies.
+In 1986, Rita Marley decided to convert Bob Marley's home into the Bob Marley Museum.
+She is the founder and chairwoman of the Robert Marley Foundation, Bob Marley Trust, and the Bob Marley Group of Companies.

-In 2000, Marley created the Rita Marley Foundation, a non-governmental, not-for-profit, non-partisan organization that works to alleviate poverty and hunger in developing countries.
+In 2000, Rita created the Rita Marley Foundation, a non-governmental, not-for-profit, non-partisan organization that works to alleviate poverty and hunger in developing countries.
 It targets elderly and youth.
 It has given out a number of scholarships to music students in Ghana.
 It hosts the annual Africa Unite concerts which strives to spread global awareness about issues that affect Africa and to develop lasting solutions.
 She adopted 35 children in Ethiopia and has assisted over 200 children in Konkonuru Methodist School in Ghana.

 In 1996, Rita Marley was conferred the Order of Distinction by the Jamaican government for her contributions to the development of Jamaican music and culture.

+In 2010, Rita was conferred with the prestigious Marcus Garvey Lifetime Achievement Award.

 On 3 August 2013, she was made an honorary citizen of Ghana by the Ghanaian government after living there for many years.
 In November 2015 Marley was awarded an honorary Doctor of Letters degree by the University of the West Indies.
 In 2017 she received her second honorary Doctorate degree by University of Fort Hare, South Africa.

-In 2019, Rita Marley was honoured by the Jamaican Government with it’s fifth highest national honour, Order of Jamaica (OJ).

-In September 2016, Rita Marley suffered a stroke while on a visit to Miami to attend a special event and has kept a low public profile since.
-She made her first public appearance at an award ceremony in Kingston on March 9, 2019 along with her fellow I Three members Marcia Griffiths and Judy Mowatt to accept the Iconic Award (For a Duo/Group),given by the Jamaica Reggae Industry Association.
+In September 2016, Marley suffered a stroke while on a visit to Miami to attend a special event and has kept a low public profile since.
+She made her first public appearance since then at an award ceremony in Kingston on March 9, 2019, along with her fellow I Three members Marcia Griffiths and Judy Mowatt to accept the Iconic Award (For a Duo/Group), given by the Jamaica Reggae Industry Association.

-Children
+In 2019, Marley was honoured by the Jamaican Government with its fourth-highest national honour, Order of Jamaica (OJ).